-The next step is to discard those internal factors which are perceived to be relatively less important.
-Those remaining "important" internal factors are naturally the key internal factors.
-Those which are rated subjectively as well performed are the perceived strengths and those which are rated to be less well-performed are the perceived weaknesses.
-These "real" strengths and weaknesses can be used in the SWOT analysis.
+In order to determine the perceived key success factors (KSFs) for the organization, we can discard those internal factors which are perceived to be relatively less important.
+Those remaining "important" internal factors are naturally the perceived key internal factors for the entity.
+Those which are rated subjectively as well performed internal factors are the perceived strengths and those which are rated to be less well-performed are the perceived weaknesses.
+These structurally determined perceived strengths and weaknesses can be used in the subsequent SWOT analysis.

-Through a brainstorming exercise, the external factors relating to the Social, Technological, Economic, Environmental, and Political perspectives (i.e. STEEP) can be identified.
+Through a brainstorming exercise, the external factors relating to the Social, Technological, Economic, Environmental, and Political (i.e. STEEP) issues specific to the organization concerned can be identified.
 Those external factors which are favorable are termed opportunities and those which are unfavourable are threats.
 In order to prioritize these subjectively determined perceived opportunities and threats, an opportunity matrix (success probability vs. attractiveness) and a threat matrix (probability of occurrence vs. seriousness) introduced by Kotler (2000), can be used in a modified form.
-Kotler proposes the use of a two-dimensional matrix.
-The modified approach is to calculate an index by multiplying the magnitude of impact by the probability of occurrence.
+Kotler (ibid.) proposes the use of a two-dimensional matrix. modified approach is to calculate an index by multiplying the magnitude of impact by the probability of occurrence.
 The success probability and attractiveness for opportunities, and the probability of occurrence, and seriousness for threats are subjectively and collectively rated on a Likert scale ranging from 0 to 10.
-Opportunity ranking scores (product of the perceived success probability and attractiveness) and threat ranking scores (product of the perceived probability of occurrence and seriousness) can computed and rank sorted.
+Opportunity ranking scores (i.e. product of the perceived success probability and attractiveness) and threat ranking scores (i.e. product of the perceived probability of occurrence and seriousness) can computed and rank sorted.